Why The Ginny & Georgia Cast Looks So Familiar

 Robertson, like many cast members of the Netflix series, previously appeared on the Canadian series "Degrassi: The Next Generation."
 She played Eli's (Munro Chambers) "cool" mom Cece, who lets his girlfriend stay the night and is chill with whatever her son does.
 Cece is incredibly different from Ellen, from the way they discipline their children to how they style their hair.

-But many viewers likely recognize Robertson from her performance on the smash comedy hit "Schitt's Creek," a job she landed shortly after applying at Petco.
+But many viewers likely recognize Robertson from the smash comedy hit "Schitt's Creek," a job she landed shortly after applying for a job at Petco.
 She played Jocelyn Schitt throughout the show's six-season run from 2015 to 2020.
 Her character's husband Roland (Chris Elliott) runs the town while Jocelyn teaches at the local high school.
-Not only is she educating the youth; she's the leader of the women's choir, director of the town musical, and even runs for town council.
+She's also the leader of the women's choir, director of the town musical, and even runs for town council.
 By the end of the series, Jocelyn has had a baby and she and Moira (Catherine O'Hara) are almost-friends, against all odds and Moira's protests.

 Sara Waisglass as Max Baker

-Ellen's daughter Maxine, who goes by Max, provides LGBT representation in addition to an element of delightful chaos to "Georgia & Ginny."
-Played by Sara Waisglass, the character is a wild ride from the start of the first episode to the end of Season 1.
+Ellen's daughter Maxine, who goes by Max, provides LGBTQ+ representation in addition to an element of delightful chaos to "Ginny & Georgia."
+Played by Sara Waisglass, the character is a wild ride from the start of the first episode to the end of Season 2 as she falls in love and tries to help her friends.
 Max has a lot in common with Frankie Hollingsworth, Waisglass' character in "Degrassi: The Next Generation" and "Degrassi: Next Class."
-Waisglass portrayed the character from 2013 to 2017 in more than 80 episodes.
-If you recognize her face, it's almost certainly because of "Degrassi."
+Waisglass portrayed that character from 2013 to 2017 in more than 80 episodes, so if you recognize her face, it's almost certainly because of "Degrassi."

 "Degrassi: Next Class" and "Ginny & Georgia" aren't the only Netflix projects Waisglass has worked on.
 She played Madison St. Claire in the supernatural drama series "October Faction," which followed a monster-hunting couple and their twins.